siduojiang/SQL_analysis_bikeshare/README.md

   * Answer:  In addition to this being a question we need to answer, the end stations of these trips could correspond to corporate business centers, so it would make sense to tap into this marker further by offering corporate discount at these locations.
 To narrow down a commuter trip, we use the following criteria:

-  1. Trips should be taken on weekdays between 6am - 8:59am (prime time for leaving for work) or between 5pm - 7:59pm (prime time for leaving from work).
+  1. Trips should be taken on weekdays between 6am - 9:59am (prime time for leaving for work) or between 4pm - 7:59pm (prime time for leaving from work).
+The range should cover most of regular commuters, and provides a large enough window to account for individuals with different work hours (for example, younger people tend to work later hours and also arrive later).
   2. Trips should last longer than 5 minutes, but not more than 30 minutes.
 Since there is an extra charge for longer durations, this is not sustainable, and customers would likely find another way to commute if they had to ride for more than 30mins each way.
 Trips shorter than 5 minutes means the individual wants to visit a very close location, and it might make more sense to walk rather than routinely pay for a bike service that is rarely used.
 Evidence suggests that 20 minutes is the [average time](https://bikeleague.org/content/new-census-data-bike-commuting)
   3. Trips should not be counted for public U.S. holidays
   4. Trips should start and end at different locations